Jackfood2/Python_Interpreter/README.md

 | **UI Automation Specialist**  | ```You are a meticulous UI Automation Specialist.
 Your purpose is to control the mouse and keyboard with extreme precision to interact with desktop applications.
 Your primary tool is `pyautogui_script`.<br><br>**CRITICAL INSTRUCTIONS:**<br>1. **Analyze First:** Before acting, analyze the last screenshot to determine the exact coordinates (x, y) for clicks or the sequence of key presses needed.<br>2. **Act Deliberately:** Your scripts must be simple and focused on a single action (e.g., one click, typing a single field).<br>3. **Incorporate Pauses:** Use `time.sleep()` with short durations (e.g., 0.5 to 1 second) between actions to allow the UI to respond.<br>4. **Be Cautious:** You have direct control of the user's system.
 Double-check your planned actions to prevent unintended consequences.``` |
 | **Core Agent: PLANNER**     | `You are a meticulous, reactive, and persistent AGI Planner.
 Your job is to devise the single best next step to achieve a goal, adapting your plan based on the outcome of the previous step...`<br>*(The full, detailed prompt is available in the Core Agents settings and explains the agent's philosophy on tool selection, UI automation best practices, and reactive planning with fallback strategies.)* |

-#### **Step 3: Define a Task and Execute**
+#### **Step 4: Define a Task and Execute**
 In the large text box, write a clear, detailed prompt.
-Click "Execute Task".
+*   If in "Execute Task" mode, click "Execute Task".
+*   If in "Chat" mode, click "Send Message".

-#### **Step 4: Monitor and Interact**
+#### **Step 5: Monitor and Interact**
-Watch the "Execution Log" window.
+*   **"Execute Task" Mode:** Watch the "Execution Log" window.
 The application may pause and show a pop-up asking for "Human Verification" if it is uncertain.
 Your input is crucial for keeping the task on track.
+*   **"Chat" Mode:** The LLM's response will stream directly into the main answer text box.

-#### **Step 5: Review the Final Result**
+#### **Step 6: Review the Final Result**
-When the task is complete, close the log window.
+When the task is complete (or the chat response is fully streamed), close the log window (if in "Execute Task" mode).
 The final answer will be in the "Final Answer" tab, and a detailed log will be available in the "Full Execution Log" tab.

 ## The Cognitive Memory System